pburtchaell/react-notification/docs/guides/styles.md

 ## Styles

-This component uses basic inline CSS to style the position and visibility of the notification.I would suggest reading the usage guidelines for [snackbars](http://www.google.com/design/spec/components/snackbars-toasts.html) before making any changes.
+This component uses basic inline CSS to style the position and visibility of the notification.
+I would suggest reading the usage guidelines for [snackbars](http://www.google.com/design/spec/components/snackbars-toasts.html) before making any changes.

 You have two options for adding additional styles: